gavanderhoorn/genfrkl/README.md

 Current state:

- - basic generation of Karel for ROS msgs working
+ - basic generation of Karel for ROS msgs and srvs working
  - no support for dynamic arrays (lists)
  - no support for identifiers with length > 12
  - no (proper) support for string fields